 Ideally no, as it is meant to be an intimate portrait of just one person.
 However there may be cases where it would make more sense for two participants to be in a portrait together (for example a parent and their new born child or a person and their assistance animal).
 This will have to be negotiated on a case by case basis.
 So, if this applies to you please contact me at to discuss.

-Once I have had my portrait drawn, who can I invite to participate?
+Once I have had my portrait drawn, can I invite others to participate?

 reside in the NT